theguega/neural-mpc/docs/main.typ

 The performance comparison in @fig:architecture_comparison highlights distinct trends between the MLP and GRU architectures:

 + *MLP Superiority:* In our experimental setting, the MLP architectures consistently outperformed the GRU variants.
-The `MLP_Deep` configuration achieved the lowest Mean MSE overall (approximately 0.05).
+The MLP_Deep configuration achieved the lowest Mean MSE overall (approximately 0.05).
-+ *Depth vs. Width:* For the MLP, increasing network depth provided significant performance gains, with `MLP_Deep` notably outperforming `MLP_Medium` and `MLP_Small`.
++ *Depth vs. Width:* For the MLP, increasing network depth provided significant performance gains, with MLP_Deep notably outperforming MLP_Medium and MLP_Small.
 Increasing width did not improve performance as MLP_Deep_Scaled was unable to achieve a significant reduction in MSE over MLP_Deep.
 This suggests that for this task, increasing the depth of the network is more beneficial for performance.
 + *Impact of Sliding Window:* Contrary to the expectation that history would aid prediction, the inclusion of a sliding window did not result in a reduction in MSE.
 In fact, the sliding window resulted in a slight increase in MSE for medium and deep models.
 This counter-intuitive result suggests that for this specific task, the current state contains sufficient information to determine the optimal control action (Markov property).
 The sliding window likely complicated the optimization landscape, introducing redundant noise to the model.
-+ *GRU Performance:* The GRU models struggled to match the precision of the MLPs. `GRU_Shallow` performed the worst among all tested configurations (MSE $approx$ 2.7).
-Increasing complexity helped; `GRU_Deep` and `GRU_Wide` achieved significant improvements upon the shallower variants, though still lagging behind the MLP models.
++ *GRU Performance:* The GRU models struggled to match the precision of the MLPs.
+GRU_Shallow performed the worst among all tested configurations (MSE $approx$ 2.7).
+Increasing complexity helped; GRU_Deep and GRU_Wide achieved significant improvements upon the shallower variants, though still lagging behind the MLP models.

-Based on these results, `MLP_Deep` demonstrates the strongest predictive capability and stability on the test set.
+Based on these results, MLP_Deep demonstrates the strongest predictive capability and stability on the test set.

 == Online evaluation (MuJoCo)

 To validate these offline findings, we conducted a comprehensive online evaluation.
 We deployed every trained controller into the closed-loop MuJoCo simulation.
 These were benchmarked against the original MPC policy (Expert).
 We executed 1000 random test episodes, with a limit of 150 steps per episode, for each model.
 Performance was measured using *Success Rate*, defined as the percentage of episodes where the end-effector converges within a Euclidean distance $epsilon$ of the target.
 To analyze precision, three tiers were established: Strict ($epsilon = 0.02m$), Moderate ($epsilon = 0.03m$), and Relaxed ($epsilon = 0.05m$).
 We also tracked *Inference Latency* to quantify the speedup relative to the MPC solver.

 === Success Rate Results
 While Scikit-learn baselines failed to control the robot ($<35%$ success rate), the PyTorch-based architectures produced results comparable to the MPC.

 #figure(